Equine Breeding Services in Elkhorn, WI

-At Elkhorn Veterinary Clinic, our experience and availability regarding equine reproduction are extremely valuable to horse owners, especially during the foaling season.
+At Elkhorn Veterinary Clinic, our experience and availability regarding equine breeding services in Elkhorn, WI, are extremely valuable to horse owners, especially during the foaling season.
 We help clients give their mare every opportunity to safely produce a strong, healthy foal, and to ensure the foal has a healthy start in life.
 Furthermore, we always have a veterinarian available after hours and during holidays to provide medical assistance if necessary.

 Preparing Your Mare for a Safe Pregnancy

 - Undergo deworming and vaccinations (and continue being vaccinated as needed throughout her pregnancy)

 - Have a uterine cytology, culture, and/or biopsy if she is older or had trouble conceiving before

 - Receive an ultrasound scan to check her uterus and ovaries